rcy0228/azure-spring-cloud-training/02-build-a-simple-spring-boot-microservice/README.md

       ![Create application](media/appname.png)

    >💡 __Note:__ Alternatively, you can use the command line to create the app instance, which is easier.
-If you performed till step 4, skip this task and continue with Task 5.
+If you performed till step 4, skip this Note and continue with Step 5.

    >**Note:** Replace the **DID** with **<inject key="DeploymentID" enableCopy="True"/>** value, you can also find it from Environment details page and run the below given command in **Git Bash**